-Combine carrots, pears, pineapple with juice, raisins, lemon juice, cinnamon, nutmeg and cloves in a 6- or 8-quart saucepan.
+Combine carrots, apples, pineapple with juice, raisins, lemon juice, cinnamon, nutmeg and cloves in a 6- or 8-quart saucepan.
 Bring mixture to a boil over high heat, stirring frequently.
 Reduce heat, cover and simmer gently for 20 minutes, stirring occasionally.
 Remove from heat and whisk in pectin until dissolved.
 Bring mixture to a full rolling boil that cannot be stirred down, over high heat, stirring frequently.

 Add sugar all at once and return to a full rolling boil, stirring constantly.
 Boil hard for 1 minute, stirring constantly.
 Remove from heat.
 Add pecans and stir.

 Ladle hot jam into prepared jars leaving 1/4 inch headspace.
 Process in a boiling water canner for 10 minutes.
 (If you are unsure of the canning process, there are many informative sites online.
 I am not a canning authority.)
 (Makes approx. 6 half-pints.)